Working Principle of Alternator

 Characteristics of DC Series Generator

 Armature Reaction in DC Machine

 Applications of DC Generators

 The working principle of alternator is very simple.
 It is just like basic principle of DC generator.
 It also depends upon Faraday's law of electromagnetic induction which says the electric current is induced in the conductor inside a magnetic field when there is a relative motion between that conductor and the magnetic field.

-For understanding working of alternator let's think about a single rectangular turn placed in between two opposite magnetic pole as shown below.
+For understanding working of alternator let's think about a single rectangular turn placed in between two opposite magnetic pole as shown above.